marcollilorenzo/sdp_project/README.md

 * Otherwise, take care to import the project as a Gradle Project
-* If required, trust the repository and accept the Gradle auto-import
+* If required, trust the project and accept the Gradle auto-import

 ## REST